Snufelupigus/L.E.A.D/README.md

 # Setup
 This guide will walk you through downloading the code from GitHub, setting up a Google Apps Script for API communication, getting a DigiKey API key, and configuring the config file to link everything together.

+## Downloading and Running Program
+This is a basic overview on downloading and running the program.
+This is for begginers feel free to ignore.

+### Dowloading From GitHub
+1. Click on the Code button near the top right of the page
+2. Select Download zip
+3. Extract the zip file
+4. Run the main file to start the program

 ## Digikey API
 To interact with DigiKey's API, you need an API key.